 Rights and Privileges for Clinical Instructors/Clinical Sites

-In appreciation of the time, effort, and support our clinical education sites provide to Midwestern University PT students, Midwestern University's Physical Therapy Program is pleased to be able to offer the following benefits to clinical facilities who serve as clinical education sites:
+In appreciation of the time, effort, and support our clinical education sites provide to the physical therapy community of Midwestern University, Midwestern University’s Physical Therapy Program is pleased to be able to offer the following benefits to clinical facilities who serve as clinical education sites: